 - In addition to the other urgent goals that may come in the way of completing a particular goal.

-- Also, unavailability of sufficient resources.
+- Also, unavailability of necessary resources.

-2. Strike a balance between employee goals and business goals
+2. Strike a balance between employee goals and business goals.

 Every individual goal should work in some way to fulfill team goals or business goals.

-It’s also important that employees get the chance to set goals for themselves.
-Consequently, when employees get a chance to set their own goals they are more likely to stay committed.
+It's also important that employees get the chance to set goals for themselves.
+Consequently, when employees get a chance to set their own goals, they are more likely to stay committed.
 This, in turn, makes employees more likely to achieve that goal.

 3. Collaboration To Set Stronger Employee Goals

-In this study, it was found that people who shared their goals with their peers had a 75% more chance of succeeding than those who worked solo.
+This study revealed that people who shared their goals with their peers had a 75% more chance of succeeding than those who worked solo.

 Here are a few ways to make goal setting for employees into a collaborative task: